alimansoori/question2answer/ilya-plugin/wysiwyg-editor/CUSTOMIZE.md

 Customizing your editor
 =============================

-This Q2A plugin uses a custom build of CKEditor to keep it simple.
+This ILYA plugin uses a custom build of CKEditor to keep it simple.
 However, if you would like to add new features it is straightforward to do so.
-All languages supported by Q2A are included, but if you are using a different language you can add add it using the tool, or remove all the languages you don't need to create an even smaller plugin.
+All languages supported by ILYA are included, but if you are using a different language you can add add it using the tool, or remove all the languages you don't need to create an even smaller plugin.

 1. Go to the CKEditor Builder: http://ckeditor.com/builder
 2. Click the "Upload build-config.js" button in the top right, and select the `build-config.js` file from the `ckeditor` directory to start with the current config.